 Contact your library for additional help.

-You can check out eBooks from your library and deliver them to a Kindle or Kindle reading app of your choice.
-If you are using a Kindle Fire or Fire HD, please refer to Getting started with Kindle Fire devices.
-Note: Kindle Books are currently available for US libraries only.
+If you're using a Kindle Fire, Fire HD, or Fire HDX, please refer to our guide on getting started with Kindle Fire devices.
+Note: Kindle Books are currently available for U.S. libraries only.

 Use a computer (or any device with an internet connection) to open your library's OverDrive-powered website (find it using http://search.overdrive.com/).